MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 You can use the ZIP package to install the Azure CLI on Windows.
 This package is useful when you don't have administrative privilege.

-Please unzip the package to a folder, then you can run the Azure CLI with `<unzipped folder path>\bin\az.cmd`.
+Unzip the package to a folder, then using Cmd or PowerShell, call the Azure CLI by running `<unzipped folder path>\bin\az.cmd`.

 If you want to run the `az` command directly, then follow the steps below to add the Azure CLI to your PATH environment variable.
 1. Open the Start Menu and search for `environment variables`.
 Click `Edit the system environment variables`.